 The Peace Officers Physical Abilities Testing (POPAT) is designed to simulate a critical incident where a police officer chases, controls and apprehends a suspect.
 The POPAT has many components, including obstacles, jumps, cones, an agility bar, an eighty-pound push-pull exercise, and a one-hundred-pound bag carry.
 The POPAT must be completed in less than four (4) minutes and 15 seconds (4:15).
 If you fail the POPAT, you may attempt a second physical fitness test when you feel ready.
 A second failure of the POPAT will result in a six-month deferral.
 Physical testing results are valid for six months.

-A thorough investigation into your background will be done by one of our Recruiting Officers.
-This investigation will include police database queries, and interviews with your family, long-time friends, present, and past employers and colleagues, neighbours and landlords.
-They will contact people you have identified in your application package and others you have not.
+At the onset of the background investigation, you will be asked to provide a list of 30 references.
+A thorough investigation into your background will be conducted by our Recruiting Officers.
+This investigation will include police database queries, and interviews with your family, long-time friends, present and past employers and colleagues, neighbours and landlords.
+The recruiting officers will contact the individuals you have identified in your application package and may speak with others not listed.

 You will complete numerous psychological tests and meet one-on-one with a clinical psychologist.
 Psychological testing is intended to assess your suitability as a police officer.
 These tests assess your personality, emotional intelligence and resilience.
 They take several hours to complete and are not something you can study for.